-This Commons Library briefing paper gives a general overview of the extent of the problem of fly-tipping and the powers and responsibilities of the Environment Agency, local authorities and landowners to deal with it.
-In 2013/14 there was a significant increase in reported cases of fly-tipping across England and incidents increased again in following years.Jump to full report >>
+This Commons Library briefing paper gives a general overview of the extent of the problem of fly-tipping in England and the powers and responsibilities of the Environment Agency, local authorities and landowners to deal with it.
+It also sets out recent Government actions to tackle it and proposals for reform.Jump to full report >>

 As waste is a devolved issue, this briefing paper focuses on England, unless otherwise specified.
 Information on Scotland, Wales and Northern Ireland can be provided to Members and their staff on an enquiry by enquiry basis.

 Fly-tipping is the illegal disposal of household, industrial, commercial or other 'controlled' waste without a waste management licence.
 The waste can be liquid or solid.
 Fly-tipping is not the same as littering.
 More information on litter can be found in the Library Briefing Paper on Litter.

 The most recent Government Fly-tipping statistics for England, 2016/17, show that:

 Local authorities and the Environment Agency have legal powers to require landowners to clear fly-tipped waste from their land.
 They also have powers to enter the land and clear it, and may seek reimbursement for costs related to it.

 Fly-tipping is a criminal offence punishable by a fine of up to £50,000 or 12 months imprisonment if convicted in a Magistrates' Court.
 The offence can attract an unlimited fine and up to 5 years imprisonment if convicted in a Crown Court.
 There are also a number of other possible penalties, including fixed penalty notices and having a vehicle seized.